telemark/avtale-status/README.md

 # avtale-status

-Checks the status for agreements.
-Generate job files for updating.
+- Checks the status for agreements.
+- Generate job for updating.
+- Post statusupdate to log

 ## Setup